Travel Tips

 Not guaranteed.
 But in season in Newfoundland, usually late June to early August you will see humpback whales.
 Often other whale species minke, dolphin, fin are also seen.
 In Nova Scotia and New Brunswick the season is often extended into September.

 Not guaranteed.
-But in season in Newfoundland & Labrador, usually Mid June to Mid July.
+But in season in Newfoundland & Labrador, usually Mid June to End July.

 You must be 19 years of age to consume or purchase alcohol in the provinces of Atlantic Canada.
 Drinking alcohol in public is prohibited by law in all of Canada.